aabor/rstudio/README.md

 R packages for C++

-poppler and corresponding R package pdftools
+poppler # and corresponding R package for Text Extraction, Rendering and Converting of PDF Documents.
+Utilities based on 'libpoppler' for extracting text, fonts, attachments and metadata from a PDF file.
+Also supports high quality rendering of PDF documents info PNG, JPEG, TIFF format, or into raw bitmap vectors

+pdftools

 shiny server

-Shiny packages
+## Shiny packages

-RSelenium

 ## Additional tidyverse companion packages for time series

+A Tool Kit for Working with Time Series in R

 timetk

+Bringing financial analysis to the 'tidyverse'

 tidyquant